Liberty Square (Magic Kingdom)

 Liberty Square is one of six "themed lands" and is exclusive to the Magic Kingdom, a theme park at the Walt Disney World Resort in Bay Lake, Florida.
 Themed after colonial America, Liberty Square contains replicas of both the Liberty Bell and Liberty Tree.
 One of the most popular attractions in the Magic Kingdom, the Haunted Mansion, is located in this land.
-Presiding over the square is the Hall of Presidents, an American history show featuring an audio-animatronic figure of every President of the United States.
-Liberty Square has a long waterfront on the Rivers of America and the Liberty Belle steam paddleboat departs from a landing here.
+Presiding over the square is the Hall of Presidents, an American history show featuring an Audio-Animatronics figure of all 45 Presidents of the United States.

 History

-Originally conceived as an annex to Main Street U.S.A. for Disneyland in Anaheim, the idea was revisited when the Magic Kingdom was being designed in the late 1960s.
-The need arose for an area analogous to, but distinct from, New Orleans Square at Disneyland.
+Originally conceived as an annex to Main Street USA for Disneyland in Anaheim named Liberty Street, the idea was revisited when the Magic Kingdom was being designed in the late 1960s.
+The need arose for an area analogous to, but distinct from New Orleans Square at Disneyland.
 Walt Disney Imagineering decided on an early American, eighteenth century theme, with special concentration on the American Revolutionary War, as the Bicentennial would occur soon in 1976.

 Liberty Square opened as part of the Magic Kingdom and Walt Disney World's grand opening on October 1, 1971, as one of the original six themed lands.
 It is located in the northwest corner, bordering Fantasyland and Frontierland.
 The Square also has bridges to the park's central hub, as well as Adventureland.
-Forming its western border is the Rivers of America, on which the Liberty Belle travels.
+Forming its western border was the Rivers of America until its closure in July 2025, on which the Liberty Belle riverboat traveled.
 It is also the smallest land by guest area in the Magic Kingdom.

-As of 2007, it is the only land yet to undergo a major refurbishment.
-All of the attractions, original from October 1, 1971, still exist in some form or another.
-No major additions have been made.
 The theming in the Square is comprehensive and accurate to the time period, from major architectural and engineering homages to the small antiques and artifacts peppered throughout the many attractions and dining locations.

-On July 28, 2016, it was announced that a new live show, The Muppets Present…Great Moments in American History starring the Muppets, would be coming to the area outside Hall of Presidents in October 2016.
+On July 28, 2016, it was announced that a new live show, The Muppets Present…Great Moments in American History starring the Muppets, would be coming to the area outside the Hall of Presidents in October 2016.
 The show took place throughout the day, with the Muppets sharing their own take on American history and a new song.
 The show was discontinued in 2019.

+At D23 Expo in August 2024, it was announced that a section of Frontierland will be redeveloped into an area themed to the American wilderness from Pixar's Cars franchise, which will replace Tom Sawyer Island and the Rivers of America, along with the Liberty Belle Riverboat.
+In June 2025, it was announced that Tom Sawyer Island, Rivers of America, and the Liberty Belle would close on July 7, 2025.